 After you disable or configure the RAM drive, you must save the configuration in flash memory and boot the terminal for the change to take effect.
-For help, see "Saving Configuration Changes in Flash Memory" on page 3-12.
+For help, see "Saving Configuration Changes in Flash Memory" in Chapter 2 of the 2400 Family system manual.